polettix/ETOOBUSY/_posts/2020-01-06-path-loop-erasure.md

 the end of this loop, `i` will be the index of the last occurrence of `X` in the `input_path` sequence.

-As we saw in the previous section, we can at this point include this last element in the `output_path` (line 14) and move on to look for other loops starting from the following position (line 15, increasing `i` by 1).
+As we saw in the previous section, we can at this point add this last element to the `output_path` (line 14) and move on to look for other loops starting from the following position (line 15, increasing `i` by 1).

 It's easy to see that moving incrementally from the beginning of the